govuk-one-login/txma-ticf-integration/README.md

 To run the linting:

 ```
-yarn lint
+npm run lint
 ```

 # Scripts

-All scripts can now be ran using `yarn cli` in the terminal.
-Use `yarn cli --help` to see what scripts are available and how to use them.
-You can also run `yarn cli <command> --help` to view detailed help per command
+All scripts can now be ran using `npm run cli` in the terminal.
+Use `npm run cli --help` to see what scripts are available and how to use them.
+You can also run `npm run  cli <command> --help` to view detailed help per command

-`script/cli.ts` is the entrypoint to the cli, each command listed by `yarn cli --help` will be implemented under `scripts/{command}/`. each command should have detailed guidance in `--help` on what the command does and details on the mandatory **arguments** and the **optional** options that can be provided to the CLI.
+`script/cli.ts` is the entrypoint to the cli, each command listed by `npm run  cli --help` will be implemented under `scripts/{command}/`. each command should have detailed guidance in `--help` on what the command does and details on the mandatory **arguments** and the **optional** options that can be provided to the CLI.

 > [!NOTE]
 > Not all scripts have been migrated over.
 The following scripts can be used